newrelic-experimental/nerd-days-v1/power-up-your-prometheus-metircs/README.md

 ## Prerequisites
 For this session you will need Docker, a New Relic account and also an Instruqt account for the online tutorial.
 These should ideally be done before the session but can also be done as part of the session.

+1. A New Relic account
-1. If you don't have an account, [sign up for your free New Relic account here](https://newrelic.com/signup)
+> If you dont have an account -  [Free Tier Sign Up Link](https://newrelic.com/signup)
 2. Sign up for your [free Instruqt account here](https://instruqt.com/signup)
+3. __Optional:__ Register an Insights Query API Key - Steps 1 to 4: https://docs.newrelic.com/docs/insights/insights-api/get-data/query-insights-event-data-api